CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/resource-view.md

     ![All Resources](./media/resource-view/all-resources.webp)

 After defining the view in MO360, you can assign it in the [PDC Settings](./overview.md).
-Once assigned, users in CompuTec PDC will only see tasks for the selected resources (e.g., Rsc01, Rsc02, and Rsc03).
+Once assigned, users in CompuTec PDC will only have access to tasks for the selected resources (e.g., Rsc01, Rsc02, and Rsc03).

 ---
-The Resources View feature streamlines task management by allowing users to focus on specific resources.
-Once the view is set up and assigned, users can quickly access and manage tasks relevant to their selected resources, improving efficiency and task organization.